The Four Roses Yellow Label review

 For this review we drank it neat in a crystal tumbler

 What we got - Quite difficult to describe as not an awful lot springs to mind to be honest.
 The nose is a cross between alcohol and perfume (both of the cheap variety).
 Clearly not the aromas the Gents were wanting or expecting

 What they say we should get - Pear and light fruitiness, floral, gentle spice, honey

 What they say we should get - Crisp, yet soft & smooth, fresh fruit, hints of apple

 What we got – Extremely short and disappears in an instant.
 Does not stay around long enough for an opinion to form on any additional flavours

 What they say we should get - Soft & smooth

-As you can probably tell, both the Gents have really struggled with nailing this bourbon with any positive thoughts.
+As you can probably tell, the Gents have really struggled nailing this bourbon with any positive thoughts.
 Mav summarised this drink as being a ‘ghost’ bourbon, no body or substance.
-It is a remarkably unimpressive drink with very few positive attributes.
+It is, we are sad to say, a remarkably unimpressive drink with very few positive attributes.

 3 out of 10 - Mav